-The diaphragm material used in all MartinLogan speakers employs an extremely sophisticated conductive surface that has been vapor deposited on the polymer surface at an atomic level.
-A proprietary compound is vaporized then electrostatically driven into the surface of the polymer film in a vacuum chamber.
-This process allows an optically transparent surface adding no mass to the diaphragm that is extremely uniform in its surface resistivity characteristics.
+The diaphragm in the Cinema i employs an extremely sophisticated conductive surface that has been applied to the polymer surface at an atomic level using a plasma bonding process.
+A proprietary compound is driven into the surface of the polymer film in an oxygen free argon chamber.
+This process allows extremely uniform surface resistivity characteristics, an optically transparent surface and adds no mass to the diaphragm.
 This uniform surface resistivity controls the electrostatic charge on the diaphragm surface and regulates its migration.
 As a result, no discharging or "arcing" can occur.